Japan confirms 8 more cases of new coronavirus variant - NewsBreak

 Japan confirms 8 more cases of new coronavirus variant

-Health officials in Japan have confirmed eight more cases of the new omicron variant of the coronavirus , bringing the country's total to 12, the government said Friday.
+TOKYO (AP) — Health officials in Japan have confirmed eight more cases of the new omicron variant of the coronavirus, bringing the country’s total to 12, the government said Friday.

 The eight tested positive for the virus when they arrived at Japanese airports from late November to earlier this month, the health ministry said in a statement.